briancaffey/briancaffey.github.io/content/2022/06/26/i-deployed-the-same-containerized-serverless-django-application-with-aws-cdk-and-terraform.md

 - The major benefits of these tools is setting up `tsconfig.json` and `package.json` correctly
 - Terraform is so simple that it doesn't really need tooling for this

-Across the three project I have created lots of package.json files.
-Each
+## Best practices

 For `terraform-aws-django`, I tried to follow the recommendations from [terraform-best-practices.com](https://www.terraform-best-practices.com/) which helped me a lot with things like consistent naming patterns and directory structures.
-Two recommendations I followed carefully:
+For example:

 - use the name `this` for resources in a module where that resource is the only resource of its type
-- avoid using nested modules

 I think CDK and Pulumi lend themselves to more nesting and abstractions because they can be written in more familiar programming languages with better abstractions, function, loops, classes, etc., so there are some differences in directory structure of my libraries when comparing Terraform to both CDK and Pulumi.

+For Pulumi and CDK, I mostly tried to follow along with recommendations from their documentation and example projects.
+While working with Pulumi I struggled a bit with concepts of `Inputs`, `Outputs`, `pulumi.interpolate`, `apply()`, `all()` and the differences between `getX` and `getXOutput`.
+There is a little bit of a learning curve here, but the documentation and examples go a long way in showing how to do things the right way.

 ## Environment configuration